y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

   - The space map is a log of all block activity, in time order, in counting format.
   - The in-memory space map is then an accurate representation of the allocated and free space in the metaslab.
   - Finally, the free-space list is updated on disk as part of the transaction-oriented operations of ZFS.

+### 11.6: Efficiency and Performance

+- Efficiency
+  - The efficient use of disk space depends heavily on the disk-allocation and directory algorithms in use.
+  - Generally, every data item associated with a file needs to be considered for its effect on efficiency and performance.
+  - efficiency は pointers の size にも影響する。
+    - Using 32-bit pointers limits the size of a file to 2^32, or 4GB.
+- Performance
+  - Some systems maintain a separate section of main memory for a buffer cache, where blocks are kept under the assumption that they will be used again shortly.
+  - Other systems cache file data using a page cache.
+  - Several systems - including Solaris, Linux, and Windows - use page caching to cache both process pages and file data.
+This is known as unified virtual memory.
+    - Some versions of UNIX and Linux provide a unified buffer cache.
+  - Regardless of whether we are caching disk blocks or pages (or both), LRU seems a reasonable general-purpose algorithm for block or page replacement.
+    - However, the evolution of the Solaris page-caching algorithms reveals the difficulty in choosing an algorithm.
+  - Another issue that can affect the performance of I/O is whether writes to the file system occur synchronously or asynchronously.
+    - Most writes are asynchronous.
+However, metadata writes, among others, can be synchronous.
+  - Some systems optimize their page cache by using different replacement algorithms, depending on the access type of the file.
+    - free-behind や read-ahead を使う場合がある。